MacKenzieOBrian/NLtoSQL/ARCHITECTURE.md

   - Safety: rejects destructive tokens (DROP/DELETE/TRUNCATE/ALTER/CREATE).
   - Metadata: `success`, `rowcount`, `exec_time_s`, `error`, `columns`, `result_preview` (truncated), timestamp.
   - History: append-only for later evaluation and TS scoring.
+- Why it matters: QueryRunner is the bridge between the LLM’s SQL and the database.
+It enforces read-only safety, provides an audit trail (history/save_history), and produces the Observation (errors, row counts, previews) that the LLM uses to self-correct in ReAct.
+It is a thin, reproducible wrapper over SQLAlchemy + Cloud SQL connector, inspired by safe DB executor patterns—not a third-party agent lib.
 - Observation Handling:
   - On error: include error message and prior SQL in the next prompt section for self-correction.
   - On success: include row count and preview to validate semantic correctness.